The business of government

 “So I always ask, why can’t I run IT the way Amazon does?
 My hope is that in the next few years, we’ll start to see this happening more and more.
 I’m really excited and passionate about trying to bring this way of thinking into government,” said Sadanandan.

-Working with companies like Adobe to implement enterprise-grade technology solutions has helped save the city—and residents—a lot of time and effort.
+Working with companies like Adobe to implement enterprise-gradient technology solutions has helped save the city—and residents—a lot of time and effort.
 Sacramento had already begun going paperless using products like Adobe Sign and Adobe Forms.
-The next step was to extend a business-grade level of service to the full citizen experience.
+The next step was to extend a business-gradient level of service to the full citizen experience.